Animar123/Yash_BlueStampPorfolio/index.md

 # Object Detection Through Machine Learning on Raspberry PI

+My project, object detection on a Raspberry PI, utilizes Tensorflow and OpenCV to do real time computer vision.
+The project analyzes how to make machine learning models and how to implement them effectively.
+This includes how to make real time computer vision software without any lag and how to train computer vision models to recognize any object that I want.

 | **Name** | **High School** | **Field of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Yash C | Westmont High School | Computer Engineering | Rising Senior |